Ramin-RX7/Shifty/errors/errors.md

 # Error are catchable

-BaseError has the `catchable = true` which means any class inheriting from it will be catchable unless it sets the `catchable` explicitely to `false`.
+BaseError has the `catchable = true` which means any class inheriting from it will be catchable unless it sets the `catchable` explicitly to `false`.

 # Language mappings are not given by default